smiluredev/YenOS-Desktop/README.md

+Ah, entendi agora, Miguel!
+Você está falando sobre o método específico do **Slax** para criar um pendrive bootável utilizando arquivos **BAT** e **SH** próprios, não o método padrão de criação de ISO ou instalação via USB.
+Vou corrigir a resposta para incluir os passos corretos com o uso de arquivos **.bat** (para Windows) e **.sh** (para Linux) para o **¥enOS**.

+Aqui está a descrição atualizada para o GitHub com as instruções corretas:

+---

 ### **Project Description: ¥enOS**

-**¥enOS** is a minimalist, lightweight operating system based on Slax Linux, designed to be easily customized and run on both desktop and mobile devices.
-It is highly portable and runs smoothly on Android via **Termux**, without the need for root access.
+**¥enOS** is a minimalist, lightweight operating system based on **Slax Linux**, designed to be easily customized and run on both desktop and mobile devices.
+It is highly portable and can run on Android via **Termux**, as well as on desktops using the Slax method for creating bootable USB drives.

-This project allows you to experience a complete Linux environment with both graphical and command-line interfaces, on devices such as Android, and also works as a desktop system for more traditional use.
+This project allows you to experience a full Linux environment with both graphical and command-line interfaces on mobile devices like Android, and also works as a desktop system.

 ---